simoxsimo/ror-social-scaffold/README.md

-# Scaffold for social media app with Ruby on Rails
+# Friendship - Rails Project

-> This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+> This project consist of building a site similar to Facebook.

 ## Built With